ruslan-ardashev/WhatsYourColor/README.md

 # \#WhatsYourColor

 The idea: Takes an average of colors from all pictures a user is tagged in on Facebook.
-The user is then given a referral number and directed to the nearest Sherwin Williams store to retreive this special card and their free, small tub of "life's color."
+The user is then given a referral number and directed to the nearest Sherwin Williams store to retrieve this special card and their free, small tub of "life's color."

 Below is a demonstration of photographic color averaging --> paint card distribution.